The Gynaecological Cancer Patients National Coalition

 Gynsam, was founded on April 15, 2000 by three local member organizations, Gynaecological cancer patient associations: Viola (Skåne), GCF Musslan (Värmland) and GCF Linnea (Medelpad).
 It was hoped that co-operation between the member associations would be more effective when dealing with common issues.

-Today Gynsam is made up of eight gynaecological cancer patient associations and a number of individual members.
+Today Gynsam is made up of twelve gynaecological cancer patient associations and a number of individual members.
 Gynsam is working towards forming several more associations within a near future.
 By creating new associations and increasing the membership Gynsam will be able to exercise greater influence over issues of policy of great importance to women with gynaecological cancer.

 The local gynaecological cancer associations’ prime task is to offer support to women with gynaecological cancer.
 These associations make it possible for the members to meet, get to know one another and support one another by arranging association meetings and activities such as lectures.
 The associations also offer help from trained support workers.